 If you are considering a divorce and have child support issues that need to be determined, contact the Los Angeles divorce and family law attorneys at Furman & Zavatsky.
 Every case is unique and our lawyers will need to thoroughly review the specific details of your situation in order to determine the appropriate course of action.

 Child Support Basics

-If a parent is failing to provide support to a child as required by California law, or if the parents are divorcing and child custody is at issue, a court can order a parent to make payments for the child’s benefit, usually to the parent who has custody of the child.
+If a parent fails to provide support to a child as required by California law, or if the parents are divorcing and child custody is at issue, a court can order a parent to make payments for the child's benefit, usually to the parent who has custody of the child.
 This court-ordered payment is referred to as child support.
-California courts will order child support taking into consideration the custodial parent, the financial means of the non-custodial parent, and the best interests of the child.
-After considering the relevant child support guidelines, the judge will issue a child support order, which is the legal requirement for the parent to pay child support.
-Child support is ongoing and will be required until the child reaches adulthood and sometimes, even longer.
+California courts will order child support considering the custodial parent, the financial means of the non-custodial parent, and the child's best interests.

 Child Support Steps

 When the court is considering the extent of child support, the court will direct both parents to complete an Income and Expense Declaration.
 This will provide a general picture to the court of each parent's financial situation.
 The court can, and often will, investigate further into any unusual circumstances or to determine whether either party is hiding assets.
 In some cases, a subpoena may be needed.